Public Holidays in India 2026 – National, Hindu, Islamic & Regional Days

 Which holidays are universally observed in India?

-The three national holidays are: Republic Day (26 Jan), Independence Day (15 Aug), and Gandhi Jayanti (2 Oct).
+The three national holidays are Republic Day (26 January), Independence Day (15 August), and Gandhi Jayanti (2 October).

-How many compulsory holidays does the central government observe in 2025?
+How many compulsory holidays does the central government observe?

-Yes, Islamic holidays follow the lunar calendar, so their Gregorian dates change annually.
+Yes.
+Islamic holidays follow the lunar calendar, so their Gregorian dates shift annually.

-Compulsory holidays must be observed by all central government offices, while restricted holidays allow employees to select which ones they observe.
+Compulsory holidays must be observed by all central government offices, while restricted holidays allow employees to choose which ones to take.

 Conclusion

-Public holidays in India reflect the country’s religious, cultural, and regional diversity, with both nationwide observances and extensive state-specific additions.
+Public holidays in India reflect the country’s vast religious, cultural, and regional diversity.
+With nationwide observances alongside extensive state-level additions, India’s holiday calendar is one of the most varied in the world.

 Also Explore: Public Holidays in Iceland